 Starting and maintaining a positive oral routine through your child’s teenage years will help to ensure a lifetime of oral health.
 We will be discussing how to be teaching your child good oral hygiene and baby teeth development in this Dental Chat article.

 How soon does teeth development start for kids?
 Well, it really starts before the very first day they are conceived.
 Although the progress of children’s teeth continues well after birth, the development of teeth, odontogenesis, begins within the sixth and seventh week of conception.
-Known as the Initiation Stage, various parts of the baby teeth begin to form.
+Known as the Initiation Stage, various parts of the baby's teeth begin to form.
 Generally occurring during the eighth week, the Bud Stage begins.
 This is the stage when tooth germs are developed where the teeth will be formed.

 The Cap Stage, beginning between the ninth and tenth weeks of development, marks the beginning of the nerve formation of each tooth.
 The Bell Stage begins between the eleventh and twelfth week of prenatal development, continuing the development process which has begun.
-The Apposition Stage serves as a framework for eventual calcification and the Maturation Stage completes calcification and the enamel of the teeth develop.
+The Opposition Stage serves as a framework for eventual calcification and the Maturation Stage completes calcification and the enamel of the teeth develops.
 After the child is born, the final stage is known as the Eruption Stage.
 The Eruption Stage continues until all of the baby teeth have emerged.
 Mostly occurring at night, this can often be a painful process for the baby.

 Although baby teeth will eventually be replaced, do not believe the myth that baby teeth are not important.
 In addition to learning how to talk and eat, baby teeth also save space for a child’s adult teeth.
 This is a very important fact, that parents need to keep in mind.
 That the baby teeth or primary teeth are actually important for how the adult or permanent teeth are growing in.

-As most parents who have had kids know, the front middle teeth are usually what first erupts.
-The central bottom teeth are generally the first teeth to visibly arrive, generally between the age of six months and one year.
-How soon should we start to brush our kid's teeth?
-Right when the teeth erupt, should start to consider very gently cleaning the teeth or tooth.
+We as parents have to do most things for our infants and young kids.
+Toothbrushing is another thing we need to do for our young kids.
+How soon should we start to brush our children's teeth?
+Right when the teeth erupt, should start to consider very gently cleaning the teeth.
 Using a small, soft bristle toothbrush and a pea-sized dab of fluoride toothpaste is all that you need.
 Brush your child’s teeth for them when they are young so they get used to the feel in their mouth.
-It is time to consider to start flossing when you see two teeth close enough together that they are touching.
-For parents, this may not be too easy - but, should try to at least brush the teeth.
-Many parents use various tricks or games to get their teeth to get use to brushing their teeth.
+It is time to consider starting flossing when you see two teeth close enough together that they are touching.
+For parents, this may not be too easy - but, should try to at least brush their teeth.
+Many parents use various tricks or games to get their teeth to get used to brushing their teeth.
 Generally, they want the kids to start to enjoy brushing their own teeth when young.

 Most children have a full set of 20 baby teeth by the time they’re three (3 years old) or 4 years of age - they normally start losing the baby teeth around six years old.
 When your child starts to lose their baby teeth, they may find that eating and chewing some foods is more difficult.

 Keep up your child’s routine of brushing their teeth. - Take extra care brushing around loose teeth. - Let loose teeth fall out on their own to avoid pain and/or infection if possible. - Usually, baby teeth fall out on their own. - It is good to see a dentist regularly - and sometimes baby teeth may end up needing to be extracted by your dentist.
-Generally, baby teeth do Not have large roots and are fairly easy to extract, though sometimes they get stuck in gums or a piece of the tooth can break off and another piece may be left inside the mouth.
+Generally, baby teeth do not have large roots and are fairly easy to extract, though sometimes they get stuck in gums or a piece of the tooth can break off and another piece may be left inside the mouth.